What is the State Pension and how does it work?

 The State Pension amount usually rises every April.
 Currently, the State Pension is protected by what's called the 'triple lock', which means that it rises by the highest of prices (as measured by the Consumer Prices Index), earnings or 2.5%.

-This table sets out weekly and yearly amounts for the full State Pension, for people who reach state pension age on or after 6 April 2016.
+This table sets out weekly and yearly amounts for the full State Pension, for people who reach State Pension age on or after 6 April 2016.

 Date effective Per week Per month Per year